 Parayelogram Creative designs infographics, visual storytelling, donor materials, and identity branding for the research, science and healthcare communities.

 We use two kinds of language to decode messages every day: verbal language, and visual language.
-The right design provides visual support to information that might normally only be conveyed with words or data.
-Setting the information within a visual structure helps readers access it in the right order, aids understanding, and engages interest.
-Design can add support in many important areas:
+Visual design provides support to information that might be difficult to convey with words or data.
+Design can support many important areas:

-- to evolve new standards for fellow academics or educators, and
+- to evolve new standards for fellow academics or educators

-- to disseminate recommendations and inspiration stemming from research results to industry, clinical practice, and the public.
+- to help disseminate research and recommendations to industry, clinical practice, and the public, and

 Our design process

 Design, like research, works best when it’s collaborative.
-When designing for research communications, we use an integrated-feedback wireframe model to create structurally sound designs.
-Wireframing allows us to go through multiple stages of rapid feedback with our clients, without investing too early in a certain “look” or style.
-Plain text, simple lines, and boxes are used to structure the shape and amount of information on a page, with a goal of crafting a message that is on-target and readable for the intended audience.
-Finally, illustration, typography and color are called into action to reinforce the messaging, storyline, and group identity.
+We start with basic wireframe models to allow for multiple stages of rapid feedback at the iteration stage.
+This helps us from investing too early in a certain “look” or style.
+Plain text, simple lines, and boxes are used to structure the shape and amount of information on a page, with a goal of crafting a message that is on-target and legible.
+Finally, illustration, typography and color are called into action to reinforce the messaging, storyline, and identity.

-We’ll learn as much as we need to about your aims and your program in order to help you effectively communicate your findings, message, or story in the best way possible.
-If that means reading research papers in order to help you extract a clear, concise message, then that’s what we do!
+We’ll learn as much as we need to about your research or program in order to effectively communicate your findings, message, or story in the best way possible.
+If that means we need to read research papers in order to help extract a clear, concise message, then that’s what we do!

-To gain some ideas on whether your research could benefit from communications design, or to see if we’d be a good fit for working together, book a free, no-pressure 30 minute phone consultation.
+To see if we’d be a good fit, book a free, no-pressure 30 minute phone consult.

 Clients